Absolutely continuous Furstenberg measures

 where $B(x, r)$ is the open ball in $\B$ centre $x$ and radius $r$.
-This means that under these conditions $\nu$ has positive dimension.
+This implies in particular that under these conditions $\nu$ has positive dimension.

 In \cite{KAIMANOVICH_LE_PRINCE_2011} it was conjectured that if $\mu$ is supported on finitely many points then its Furstenberg measure $\nu$ is singular.
-This conjecture disproved by B\'ar\'any, Pollicott, and Simon \cite{BARANY_POLLICOTT_SIMON_2012} which gave a probabilistic construction of measures $\mu$ on $\Gp$ supported on finitely many points with absolutely continuous Furstenberg measures.
+This conjecture was disproved by B\'ar\'any, Pollicott, and Simon in \cite{BARANY_POLLICOTT_SIMON_2012} which gave a probabilistic construction of measures $\mu$ on $\Gp$ supported on finitely many points with absolutely continuous Furstenberg measures.
 A variant of this conjecture that also requires $\mu$ to be supported on a discrete subgroup of $\Gp$ remains open.

-In \cite{BOURGAIN_2012} Bourgain gives examples of discrete measures $\mu$ on $\Gp$ supported on many points such that the Furstenberg measure generated by $\mu$ is absolutely continuous.
+In \cite{BOURGAIN_2012} Bourgain gives examples of measures $\mu$ on $\Gp$ supported on finitely many points such that the Furstenberg measure generated by $\mu$ is absolutely continuous.

 In \cite{HOCHMAN_SOLOMYAK_2017}, building on the work of Hochman in \cite{HOCHMAN_2014}, Hochman and Solomyak show that providing $\mu$ satisfies some exponential separation condition then its Furstenberg measure $\nu$ satisfies